Fair-Tech/Throne-and-Liberty-Discord-Bots/README.md

 - Region/Server Changes via Command

-- Supports all Throne and Liberty Servers, NA and KR
+- Supports all Throne and Liberty Servers, Global and Korea

 More Features Coming Soon..